Nightgunner5/gogame/README.md

-Also known as SpaceStation 2.5.
+Also known as Stace Spation 2½.
 That's a joke, by the way.
-If you're looking for a game named SpaceStation, you're probably looking for [SpaceStation 13](http://www.byond.com/games/Exadv1/SpaceStation13).
+If you're looking for a game named Space Station, you're probably looking for [Space Station 13](http://www.byond.com/games/Exadv1/SpaceStation13).

 [Build Status](http://nightgunner5.is-a-geek.net:1337/buildbot/waterfall)